heatherholcomb/EffectsOfSpaceWeather/README.md

 #### To accept or reject the null hypothesis, i split the data into test and training sets, fit a linear regression model and looked at the Mean Squared Error as well as the coefficient
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinModelFinal_Cp_Wind.png" alt="How does Cp affect wind" title="How does Cp affect wind" />

+#### With MSE values at 1.49 and 1.43 which are low and tells me that we will get a very good line of fit.
+#### our p value is = -0.014 which is below the .05 threshold so we would reject the null hypothesis and say that There is a Linear relationship between the Cp Index and Average Wind Speed.

 #### Simple Linear Regression model - How does the Cp index affect Precipitation?
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearRegression_Cp_Precip.png" alt="How does Cp affect precipitation" title="How does Cp affect precipitation" />